NeuroDataDesign/neurodatadesign.github.io/_pages/syllabus.md

 ### Course Summary

-Neuro data design (NDD) is a year long project-based course where students work in teams of four to eight students.
-I offer three different levels,   2xx,  4xx, and 6xx.
-The 2xx ensures that people with limited to no background in data science and/or engineering can still participate and benefit from the course (3 credits both semesters).
-The 4xx is designed for undergraduates with background in engineering and data science.
-The 6xx is designed for more advanced undergraduates and graduate students (the 4xx and 6xx are 4 credits in the fall, and 6 credits in the spring, as of this year).
-Teams are encouraged to include students at all levels, as each level brings a unique and valuable perspective.
+Neuro Data Design (NDD) is a year-long project-based course where students work in teams of four to eight students.
+We offer two different levels: 4xx and 6xx.
+The 4xx is designed for undergraduates with background in engineering and data science and the 6xx is designed for more advanced undergraduates and graduate students.
+Teams are encouraged to include students at both levels, as each level brings a unique and valuable perspective.
 The goal of the course is to create an inspirational environment in which each of the students works on a team to build a data science product "soup to nuts", starting with ideation and ending with publication.
 Along the way, students learn skills that will serve them well in industry, academia, or government.
 To facilitate these goals, the course is divided into sprints:

 ### Goals by Sprint